- Guidelines for Businesses

 - Application partners and platforms, such as Prestashop, Magento, Shopify, WooCommerce.

 - Other similar websites where, in Trustpilot’s assessment, it will be relevant for users to search for reviews.

 If you write a review on Trustpilot in response to an invitation sent by a business via our review invitation services, that business will be able to match your review with their invitation.

 We won’t share documentation you send us to verify your experience with the reviewed business.
 However, if you have a reference number, order ID or similar, we may pass that on to the business, unless you ask us not to.
 If you choose to provide information when replying to a message sent by a reviewed business using the Find Reviewer tool, this information will also be shared with the reviewed business.

 Your personal data shared with data processors

-We share your personal data with selected third parties (including Trustpilot subsidiaries and other companies within the Trustpilot group) that provide us with a variety of different services that support the technical operation of our platform and the delivery of our services ("data processors").
+We share your personal data with selected third parties (including Trustpilot subsidiaries and other companies within the Trustpilot group, and companies we work with to provide our services) that provide us with a variety of different services that support the technical operation of our platform and the delivery of our services ("data processors").
 These third parties are data processors for the personal data for which we are the data controller.
 We have data processing agreements in place with the data processors, and it follows from these agreements that they must act solely in accordance with our instructions.
 By accepting this policy, you authorize us to instruct the data processors to process data in accordance with this policy and for the purposes of using the platform.

 In addition to the above, we share your personal data with the following parties and in the following circumstances: